simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 With `-B`/`--cost`, amounts with [costs](https://hledger.org/hledger.html#costs)
 are shown converted to cost.

+With `--invert`, posting amounts are shown with their sign flipped.
+It could be useful if you have accidentally recorded some transactions with the wrong signs.

 With `--new`, print shows only transactions it has not seen on a previous run.
 This uses the same deduplication system as the [`import`](#import) command.